Electronics

 computer, desktop computer, PC, tower, old computer

-Sometimes — computers can't go in your bin.
+Computers can't go in your bin.
 Wipe or remove the drive, then donate or recycle them as e-waste.

-1. Back up your files.
-2. Securely wipe the hard drive or remove and destroy it.
-3. Keep cables with the tower.
 4. Donate working computers or take them to an e-waste drop-off point.

 Putting computers in general waste, which is unsafe and often illegal for e-waste.
 Leaving data on the hard drive.
 Scrapping a working machine that a school or charity could reuse.